Majakdhol/Majakdhol/README.md

-- 👋 Hi, I’m @Majakdhol
+Pp- 👋 Hi, I’m @Majakdhol
-- 👀 I’m interested in ...
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning petroleum engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on how to do coding
-- 📫 How to reach me ...
+- 📫 How to reach me ... majakmarial1996@gmail.com/+254742446754

 <!---
 Majakdhol/Majakdhol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.